-Starting on Friday January 19, 2018 (from 1:00 p.m. to 3:00 p.m.), workshops will be held every first and third Friday of the month in the Plaza Conference Room at City Hall, enabling both tenants and landlords to discuss specific questions regarding the petition process.
+Workshops are held every first and third Friday of the month from 1:00 p.m. to 3:00 p.m. in the Plaza Conference Room at City Hall, enabling both tenants and landlords to discuss specific questions regarding the petition process.
 You can also make an individual appointment with City staff to discuss your specific concerns by contacting Patricia.Black@mountainview.gov.

 | June 1, 2018 | June 15, 2018 |

 If you like to check if your multi-family apartment complex is built before 1995, please click here.